tox-dev/tox/docs/config.rst

 ``{distdir}``
     the directory where sdist-packages will be created in

-``{distshare}``
-    (DEPRECATED) the directory where sdist-packages will be copied to so that they may be accessed by other processes or tox runs.

 ``{:}``
     OS-specific path separator (``:`` os \*nix family, ``;`` on Windows).
 May be used in ``setenv``,